 Reactions to the concept of self-sabotaging self-fulfilling prophecies

 When some people with social problems hear about self-fulfilling prophecies they feel demoralized.
 They think, "Oh great, so it's my fault I'm lonely, because I'm not sending enough positive vibes into the universe?
-I do have my insecurities about getting rejected, and now you're telling me they're going to screw me over and I can't do anything about it?"
+I do have insecurities about getting rejected, and now you're telling me they're going to screw me over and I can't do anything about it?"

 Self-fulfilling prophecies aren't a death sentence for your social life.
 For one, not all beliefs or worries lead to them.
 If you're insecure about something, but you don't act any differently because of it, then it can't do much.
 Even if your behavior does change, it may not be in a way that's particularly influential.
-Like, maybe a fear of being rejected makes you a touch more nervous around people, but not to the point that anyone notices.
+Like, maybe a fear of being rejected makes you a touch more nervous around people, but not to the point that anyone notices or cares.

-Even if some of your expectations are creating self-sabotaging prophecies, you can deactivate them with awareness.
+Even if some of your expectations are creating self-sabotaging tendencies, you can deactivate them with awareness.
 Self-fulfilling prophecies can hinder you when you don't know you're doing them.
 Once you're clued in to how your beliefs may impact your outward behavior you can address each of those pieces.

 First, you can examine your expectations and suss out whether any of them are faulty.
 That can nip a self-fulfilling prophecy in the bud.
 For example, if you have the thought, "My friends are going to get sick of me" you can examine, challenge, and dismantle it.
 If you've decided someone is a snob you can ask yourself why you've jumped to that conclusion.